Play streets and covid-recovery

-It is looking likely that all restrictions on social gatherings will ease on 19 July, which would of course include play streets.
+All restrictions on social gatherings in England eased on 19 July 2021 which of course includes play streets.

-Given that pubs are open, we see absolutely no reason why play streets – which are outdoors and with people spread out across the street – shouldn’t go ahead.
+Given that pubs and all other indoor venues are open, we see absolutely no reason why play streets – which are outdoors and with people spread out across the street – shouldn’t go ahead.

 Whether you are a resident, activist, council officer or community worker, you can contribute to a summer of play.

 Temporary Play Streets are short, resident-led road closures on quiet residential streets that open up extra outdoor public space for neighbours to use responsibly and safely.
 There are many good reasons to think about play streets as part of healing and emerging from the impact of covid and lockdown:

 - Children desperately need to play outside, have fun with their friends and let off steam.

 - Play streets at their essence are simply the removal of traffic for children to play- like an extension of your local park.

 - More safe, public outdoor space is needed – parks and green space are in high demand.

 - Neighbours can stand at a distance for a supportive chat.